 Mary brings more than 25 years of experience in information technology focusing on business operations, infrastructure, process improvement and application deployment.
 Most recently she served as Chief Information Officer at Grant & Weber where she was responsible for the strategic vision and execution of scalable systems and technology solutions.
 Mary has held key technology and executive management leadership positions in the Biotechnology, Healthcare, Semi-Conductor and Cloud Computing Industries.
 Mary serves on the Board of Directors for The Bili Project Foundation, a non-profit organization partnered with UCSF to develop groundbreaking research in early detection and treatments for bile duct cancers.

-Geetha Kannan, Managing Director, Anita Borg Institute India
+Geetha Kannan, Senior Vice President, Anita Borg Institute India

 Allison Spinner, Wilson Sonsini Goodrich and Rosati